adapter-contract-testing/adapter-contract-testing-papers/en/README.md

 ## See also
 ### The 5 benefits

-<br> ✅ More refactorability (of business and adapters)
+✅ [More refactorability](./advantage-domain-refactorability.md) (of business and adapters)<br>
-<br> ✅ Integration without surprises
+✅ Integration without surprises  <br>
-<br> ☑️ More confidence in our tests at all levels (much fewer green tests with bugs in production)
-<br> ✅ Easy migration of dependencies
+☑️ More confidence in our tests at all levels (much fewer green tests with bugs in production)<br> ✅ Easy migration of dependencies  <br>
-<br> ☑️ Isolation of external complexity
+☑️ Isolation of external complexity<br>